String Submodular Functions with Curvature Constraints: Non-uniform Structure

 (ii) From the definition of total forward curvature, we have

 From the proof of part (i), we also know that $f(G_K\oplus O)-f(G_K) \leq f(G_K)$.
 Therefore, we have $f(G_K) \geq (1-\epsilon(G_K)) f(O).$ \end{IEEEproof}

 The inequality in (i) above is a generalization of a result on maximizing submodular set functions with a general matroid constraint \cite{fisher1978analysis}.
 The submodular set counterpart involves total curvature, whereas the string version involves total \emph{backward} curvature.
-Note that if $f$ is backward monotone, then $\sigma(O)\leq 1$.
-We now state an immediate result from Theorem 4. \begin{Corollary} Suppose that $f$ is a string submodular function and $f$ is backward monotone.
+Note that if $f$ is postfix monotone, then $\sigma(O)\leq \sigma \leq 1$.
+We now state an immediate corollary of Theorem~\ref{thm4}. \begin{Corollary} Suppose that $f$ is string submodular and postfix monotone.
 Then, the greedy strategy achieves at least a $1/2$-approximation of the optimal strategy.

 \end{Corollary}